The Foundation of Donor Referrals

 If you’ve answered at least two questions with a yes, start asking for referrals with confidence!
 If you’re not quite there yet, nurture and strengthen those relationships before reaching out to your donor base.
 The best thing about genuine relationship building is it simply takes effort.
 Trust God with the process.

-Doing your best to care for your donors but lacking time to do it well—or consistently?
+Doing your best to care for your donors but lacking vision on how to do it well—or consistently?
 Schedule a free call with us!
-At Compel You, we love stepping in to fill your donor development gaps–at a fraction of the cost of hiring full-time employees.
+At Compel You, we love coming alongside you and coaching you in how to fill your donor development gaps.
+It’s our joy to help you grow and do Kingdom work alongside you!

 Break Glass Ceilings with Donor Referrals